Spartwo/KP-Dynamics/README.md

-This repository contains a series of mods created for the game Kerbal Powers, by Spartwo and MiffedStarfish.
+A series of mods created for the game Kerbal Powers, by Spartwo and MiffedStarfish.

 -------------------------------------------------------
 ### Kerbal Powers Naval